Apokrbk/NaiveBayesClassifier/README.md

 # NaiveBayesClassifier
-Simple naive bayes classifier created for purpose of text classification.
+Naive bayes classifier created for purpose of text classification.